ankithans/gsoc21/README.md

 <br>

 ## 🔮 Future Goals
 The Summer was productive for us, but there are some things we can do better.
 Mostly the future goals depends upon - [charmil issues](https://github.com/aerogear/charmil/issues), on which we will be continuing working on after GSoC ends.
+Here are some of the issues to catch up.
+- Ability to use plugins without compiling them into root CLI
+- Arguments validators in cobra command
+- Charmil starter should be automatically updated when changes in the repo
+- Ability to save command log/history

 <br>